nicklafferty/craftycody/content/crafts/how-to-put-together-an-athleisure-look-that-vibes.md

 My second favorite.
 Really the same as sweaters, but with a hood and front pocket for convenient storage.

+I love slimmer hoodies with large hoods, but they're hard to find.
+Usually have to look in the men's department because women's hoods always make me look like Kenny from South Park.

 #### Crop tops

 I'm warming up to these as they are getting more and more popular.
 If you can't beat 'em, join 'em.